Risingson/eveeyedocs/docs/sharing/jumpbridges.md

  - Add it manually via `Add Connection` in the right-click-solarsystem menu

 ## Routing
-Since there is a limit of 50 connections on the routing endpoint of EVE you can set which jumpbridges you want to use for routing.
+You can set which jumpbridges you want to use for routing.
 Also you might want to add enemy JBs.
 When clicking a jumpbridge connection you got three options to choose from:

 |  |  |
 |--|--|